 KIUMAKO @ Burning Man Festival

 In 2019 Kohlstedt composed an interactive sound installation titled "KIUMAKO" for the Burning Man Festival, Nevada, in collaboration with 'Kunst-Technik-Einheit'.
 Several algorithms work together and generate different dramaturgies, melodies, bars and instrumentation under the influence of the visitors and their behavior.More about the project

 In 2017, Martin Kohlstedt created a visual-acoustic performance called "Currents" in collaboration with Reeperbahn Festival and the design groups 'Bloodbrothers' and 'Elektropastete'.
 In "Currents" generatively generated visualizations were projected in a specially built 360° dome.
-Kohlstedt played live in this dome and his play responded actively to the visuals.
+Kohlstedt played live in this dome, responding actively to the visuals.

 Feria Nacional de la Pirotecnia' Fireworks Festival (Mexico),

 Martin Kohlstedt composed the score for a 'fireworks musical' commissioned by the 'Feria Nacional de la Pirotecnia' fireworks festival in Tultepec, Mexico, the largest of its kind in Latin AmericaMORE ABOUT THE PROJECT